Strange Random Topology of the Circle

 A conventional wisdom in topological data analysis says the following: if we construct a simplicial complex from a random sample drawn from a manifold, then the topology of the simplicial complex approximates the topology of the manifold.
 Indeed this is true if we scale down the connectivity radius smaller as the sample size grows larger, but what happens when the connectivity radius stays the same?

-We study the strange random topology of the circle, where we find high-dimensional topology arise in a systematic way.
-We find intervals of filtration radii in which the random Cech complex constructed from the circle is homotopy equivalent to bouquets of spheres, with positive probabilities.
-Here, a bouquet of spheres is the wedge sum $\vee^a \sphere^k$.
-It was known that only $a=1$ is allowed if $k$ is odd, and all $a\ge 1$ are allowed if $k$ is even \cite{ncca}.
-We show that the single odd sphere $\sphere^{2k+1}$ appears with high probability over long intervals of filtration radii.
-The bouquet of even sphere $\vee^a \sphere^{2k}$ appears with a smaller but positive probability over shrinking intervals of filtration radii.
-In particular, we show that $a$ can get arbitrarily large for $\vee^a \sphere^{2k}$.
-To get to our conclusions, we use the expected Euler characteristic and the stability theorem of persistence diagram.
-Let's describe the setup more precisely.
+We study the strange random topology of the circle and characterise its high-dimensional topology.
+Our main tool is expected Euler characteristics.
+We find intervals of radii in which the random Cech complex constructed from the circle is homotopy equivalent to bouquets of spheres, with positive probabilities.
+Here, a bouquet of spheres is the wedge sum $\vee^a \sphere^b$.
+It was known that only $a=1$ is allowed if $b$ is odd, and all $a\ge 1$ are allowed if $b$ is even \cite{ncca}.
+The single odd sphere $\sphere^{2b+1}$ appears with high probability over long intervals of filtration radii.
+Bouquets of even sphere $\vee^a \sphere^{2b}$ appears with a smaller but positive probability over shrinking intervals of radii, with arbitrarily large $a$.
+Let's now describe the setup.

-\textbf{Setup.} We define the circle $\sphere^1$ as the quotient space $\sphere^1 = [0,1]/\sim$, as the interval of length 1, glued along endpoints: $0 \sim 1$.
+\explainbox{Setup.}{Define the circle $\sphere^1$ as the quotient space $\sphere^1 = [0,1]/\sim$, as the interval of length 1, glued along endpoints: $0 \sim 1$.